Bukola16-analyst/SALESDATA-PROJECT--1/README.md

 Performance Analysis of transactions by Amount
 Best Performing Sales person base on Revenue generated for the company for the year 2014

-📌 This dashboard visualizes:
-•	Regional and category performance
-•	Monthly sales trends report
-•	Transaction sizes
-•	Top-performing customers of the year
-•	Top sales cities
-•	Best sales person of the year
-🔍 Tool Used for the analysis
- ✔ Microsoft Excel (PivotTables, Charts, Formulas)

-Key Insights
-•	🥇 Nancy Freehafer is the Top Salesperson of the year with $104,242.34 in sales
-•	🌆 New York is the Top ship city with $67,180.50 in revenue
-•	🌎 New York led with 27% as the Top sales city by revenue
-•	💰 the product between 0–1000 stood out with 218 sums of count in sales shows the customer prefer to purchase a lesser product in amount.
-•	💰 For the Best Product Category: Beverages dominated with over $100K+ in sales
-•	🌎 The Northern region stood out with over $140K in sales
-•	📈 for monthly sales performance of the company: June and December saw significant peaks.

 Key Observations and Recommendations
-Observation:
- Nancy Freehafer was the top-performing sales representative, generating $104,242.34 in sales.
-On the other end, representatives like Mariya Sergienko ($42,370.88) and Laura Giussani ($41,095.01) recorded the lowest figures.

 Recommendation:
 •	Underperforming sales person should be enrolled in targeted sales training programs to enhance their capabilities and improve overall team performance.
 •	Consider transferring Nancy Freehafer the best sales person to support sales development in lower-performing regions, leveraging her strengths to mentor and boost local performance thereby increasing the company revenue